Yassmine-Yazidi-573/MUN-winner-Predictor/README.md

 ---
 ## Testing Random Forest Modeling
 -The accuracy was higher than the one resulted from the regression Model.
--The features importance plot had  more logical insights.

 ## 📉 Key Findings